Richmond removes its last city-owned Confederate monument

 The removal of the Hill statue makes about a dozen city-owned Confederate statues that have been removed.

-“Richmond had more Confederate monuments than any other city in the United States of America, and we were the former capital of the Confederacy,” said Mayor Levar Stoney.
+“Richmond had more Confederate monuments than any other city in the United States of America, and we were the former capital of the Confederacy,” Mayor Levar Stoney said.
 “And so this wasn’t just two years of work, this was a hundred years of difficult work.”

 “I’m proud of my city,” Stoney said.
 “We’ve done something that a lot of communities have struggled with, and I think a ton of people are ready to turn the page.”